benfielding74/apprentice-portfolio/content/posts/hack-4361/index.md

 This ticket gave me an opportunity to learn about Traefik and reverse proxies.
 I learnt how they are configured and also learnt about carrying out healthchecks on endpoints adn the importance of this in monitoring our infrastructure.

-[^1] *Kong Gateway is a lightweight, fast, and flexible cloud-native API gateway.
+[^1]: ***Kong Gateway** is a lightweight, fast, and flexible cloud-native API gateway.
 An API gateway is a reverse proxy that lets you manage, configure, and route requests to your APIs.
 Kong Gateway runs in front of any RESTful API and can be extended through modules and plugins.
-It’s designed to run on decentralized architectures, including hybrid-cloud and multi-cloud deployments.*

-*Traefik is a reverse proxy that sits between client requests and the backend services that handle those requests.
+It’s designed to run on decentralized architectures, including hybrid-cloud and multi-cloud deployments. **Traefik** is a reverse proxy that sits between client requests and the backend services that handle those requests.
 It works by inspecting incoming requests and using a set of rules to determine how to route the request to the appropriate backend service*